Skip to main content

 site: slideshare.net Java Developer gmail.com resume -sample -samples -example -templates

-You can use built-in macros to multiply queries.
-For example, we want to get a very large database of forums, so we specify several basic queries in different languages:
+You can use built-in macros for query multiplication; for example, we want to get a very large database of forums, let's specify several main queries in different languages:

 forum